mkffl/mkffl.github.io/_posts/2021-10-18-Decisions-Part-1.markdown

 To find the optimal threshold, we need a few things:

-- The histogram counts of scores - the same as the CCD chart - which consists of the 3 vectors below; The histogram implementation is hidden as it's not particularly exciting
+a) The histogram counts of scores - the same as the CCD chart - which consists of the 3 vectors below; The histogram implementation is hidden as it's not particularly exciting

 [source](https://github.com/mkffl/decisions/blob/edc8cf34d8e3d82e7fdd1cdb48914e1bd1bfbbd3/Decisions/src/Evaluations.scala#L151)
 ```scala